fowlersteven/etrix/README.md

 ### TODO:

-Add flag for quiet output (ie. less descriptive text, condense the numeric values).
+- [x] Add flag for quiet output (ie. less descriptive text, condense the numeric values).

-Add a diverge option for offsets where the smallest offset is the only known value.
+- [x] Add a diverge option for offsets where the smallest offset is the only known value.

+- [ ] write a more thorough readme.